Why is Tauck offering travel to Cuba?

 Am I allowed to bring cameras and/or video recorders to Cuba?

-Yes; the Cuban government allows foreign visitors to bring one camera and one video recorder (amateur or home type) into the country; please be aware that all cameras will be X-rayed upon your arrival at Havana’s José Marti International Airport.
+Yes; the Cuban government allows foreign travelers to bring one camera and one video recorder (amateur or home type) into the country; please be aware that all cameras will be X-rayed upon your arrival at Havana’s José Marti International Airport.